axiros/pycond/README.md

 # push_through just runs a stream of {'i': <nr>} through a given operator:
 Rx, rx, push_through = rx_setup()

+# Defining a simple 'set' of classifiers, here as list, with one single key: 42:
+conds = [
+    [
+        42,
+        [
+            ['i', 'lt', 100],
+            'and',
+            [['odd', 'eq', 1], 'or', ['i', 'eq', 2]], 'and_not',
+            ['blocking', 'eq', 3],
+        ],
+    ]
+]

 class F:
     """
-    Namespace for condition functions, which we can indicate to be run async.
+    Namespace for condition lookup functions.
     You may also pass a dict (lookup_provider_dict)

-    We provide the Functions 'odd' and 'blocking':
+    We provide the functions for 'odd' and 'blocking'.
     """

     def odd(v, data, cfg, **kw):
+        # just print the threadname.
+        # will go up, interval stream has each nr on its own thread:
+        _thn('odd', data)
+        # fullfill condition only for odd numbers
+        # -> even nrs won't even run func 'blocking':
-        _thn('odd', data)  # just print the threadname return data['i'] % 2, v
+        return data['i'] % 2, v

     def blocking(v, data, cfg, **kw):
         i = data['i']
+        # will be on different thread:
         _thn('blocking', data)
         if i == 1:
             # two others will "overtake the i=1 item,